pedantic-git/quinn.mx/_posts/2019-11-12-vote-for-me-in-pudsey.md

 We desperately need the voting system to change so that tactical voting becomes a thing of the past, and in the future the Green Party would be open to one-off deals with major parties who promise to change this.
 In Pudsey, this time, no such deal was forthcoming.

 The Green Party needs your vote, even in marginal seats, to ensure that our policies are still taken seriously (and shamelessly adopted by the larger parties), to ensure we continue to be invited to TV debates and have party broadcasts, and to ensure our MPs get a decent amount of [Short Money](https://en.wikipedia.org/wiki/Short_Money) to spend on standing up for these policies.

+And we know from experience that us standing or not has very little impact on Tory/Labour marginal races.
+There's definitely not one party that all our votes would go to if we dropped out.
+In the absence of a Green candidate, a lot of people who would normally vote for us just feel completely disenfranchised, rather than lending their vote to another party.

 ## Get in touch with me